pcdworks/website-ng/content/services/hardtech-basecamp-incubator.md

 **Chances are we're a good fit, if:**

-* Your idea or product is a physical “hardtech” product
+* Your idea or product is predominantly a physical “hardtech” product, though we do electronics, hardware and software well.
 * Your idea has been externally vetted (Accelerator, Award based competition, Awarded a Grant, Other Incubator, Entrepreneurial Program)
 * Your group has a vetted idea but needs help designing or building the prototype
 * You're passionate and motivated about innovation and technology